 Interested in adoption?
 Find adoption information here or contact our adoption coordinator through the link below.

 Dakota has sponsors!
-Thank you Deborah, Dolores, and Gary!
+Thank you Deborah!
+Thank you Dolores!
+Thank you Gary!

 Interested in sponsorship?
 Find more information here or visit the link below.
 Thank you!